hujhax/austin-improv-wiki/The 44-Hour Improv Marathon.md

 Also, in between shows, [[Cat Drago]] performed, for the livestream, short interviews with people involved in the production.

-## Jonathan Monkhouse
+## Jay Funky
-British improvisor [http://www.facebook.com/jonathan.monkhouse Jonathan Monkhouse] was originally scheduled to play in the 44-Hour Marathon.
-Due to [http://www.scifiimprov.co.uk/1/post/2013/06/p2-needs-a-p2.html visa troubles], neither Monkhouse nor his improv partner Chris Mead were able to come to the United States.
+British improvisor Jay Funky was originally scheduled to play in the 44-Hour Marathon.
+Due to [http://www.scifiimprov.co.uk/1/post/2013/06/p2-needs-a-p2.html visa troubles], neither Funky nor his improv partner Chris Mead were able to come to the United States.

 [[Michael Joplin]] stepped in as Jonathan's replacement in the core cast.

-The Saturday 2am slot was originally scheduled for [http://www.scifiimprov.co.uk/ Project2], the science-fiction troupe that both Monkhouse and Chris Mead are a part of.
+The Saturday 2am slot was originally scheduled for [http://www.scifiimprov.co.uk/ Project2], the science-fiction troupe that both Funky and Chris Mead are a part of.

 ## Media
 ### Photos